 Umpire Scheduling Guidelines

-- Every attempt should be made to ensure that an umpire does not even umpire in the same division or level where there is a girlfriend, sister, daughter or other close relative.
+- Every attempt should be made to ensure that an umpire does not even umpire in the same division or level where there is a girlfriend, sister, daughter, or other close relatives.

 - There are exceptions to these: